erlware/blog.erlware.org/content/epmdlessless.md

 not already running, when an Erlang node boots with distribution enabled -- meaning `-sname` or `-name` is passed to the boot command.
 The new node [talks to the EPMD process](http://erlang.org/doc/apps/erts/erl_dist_protocol.html#epmd-protocol) to register its name with a port that the node will also bind to.
-When a node wants to connect to another it must lookup the port the other node is listening on and does so through EPMD.
+When a node wants to connect to another one it must look up the port the other node is listening on through EPMD.
 This is required both for clustering nodes together and connecting a remote shell on the command line -- which is essentially the same as clustering because a new node is started before attaching to the remote node to bring up a shell on that node.